 - Ensure you click the Collapse threads into a single record button to disable this so that all documents display.
 Refer to Managing Email Threads.

 - You can then delete any documents that are not needed.
 Or use the Bulk Update tool or the Refile function to move existing documents to a new Cabinet.
-Refer to Bulk Updating of Filing Details.
+Refer to Bulk Updating of Filing Details and Refiling Existing Documents (Refile).

 - Then remove the Cabinet.

-Note: If a Cabinet is removed and there are still documents filed under it, the Cabinet will automatically be removed from these documents and show as "Deleted Cabinet".
+Note: If a Cabinet is removed and there are still documents filed under it, the Cabinet will automatically be removed from these documents and show "(deleted)" after the name.
+If the Cabinet is selected in any User Groups as the Role Cabinet, these display with "(deleted)" after the name in the list.